tractr/directus-sync/DOCUMENTATION.md

 Directus Sync allows you to manage seed data for your collections.
 This data is used to populate your Directus instance with initial data.

+As for the synchronization process, the seed data are tracked.
+Therefore if any change is made to the seed data, it will be updated in the Directus instance.
+Also, if a seed data is deleted, it will be removed from the Directus instance.

+The main difference with the synchronization process is that the seed data are not pulled from the Directus instance.
+You have to create the seed data manually.
 Seed data must be written in JSON format and must be placed in the `./directus-config/seed` directory (this can be changed using the `--seed-path` option).
 Any file in this directory will be automatically detected and used by the `seed diff` and `seed push` commands.

 #### Seed Diff